 Figure 3 Business Plan Process Flow Chart review or cancellation.

-In respect to the above reference should be made to the IALA‐AISM Lighthouse Conservation Manual – Edition 1 Sec 6 p70‐72 as it sets out, in a workbook format, guidelines for the business plan.

 THE BUSINESS PLAN

 The following guidance is based on a list of headings the inclusion of which will depend upon the audience and the level of detail required.
-For example, internal board (directors) may just require a Mandate, Brief and Project Initiation Document including the business plan to progress a project with less detail than outside bodies such as grant aid or project partnerships which would require a far greater level of detail including for instance organisation information for example (see section 3.2) to justify an organisation’s validity and qualification for grant aid.
+For example, the internal board (directors) may just require a Mandate, Brief and Project Initiation Document including the business plan to progress a project with less detail than outside bodies such as grant aid or project partnerships which would require a far greater level of detail including for instance organisation information for example (see section 3.2) to justify an organisation’s validity and qualification for grant aid.

-ROJECT DESCRIPTION
+PROJECT DESCRIPTION

 INTRODUCTION (EXECUTIVE SUMMARY)